How to use Sudo on Debian

 sudo -v

-Be careful when granting Sudo rights, as these grant far-reaching authorizations and can potentially cause damage.
+Be careful when granting sudo rights, as these grant extensive powers.

 Conclusion